hireupau/front-end-js-architect-assessment/README.md

 ## Submission

-Please push your changes to a public GitHub repo and let us know when you're done.
-If you're confident in your solution, you can even submit it as a PR to the EJS project :)
+Please push your changes to a public GitHub repo and let us know when you're done via email or by logging an issue on this repo.